JoelKong/Definite/README.md

 ![definite](/assets/definite.PNG)

 ## Application Code
-Made using python with the use of a currency converter API and Web3 in Remix IDE API.
+Made using python with the use of a currency converter API and also Web3 in Remix IDE API.
 Source code is for the back end.
 Also made use of Figma for the prototype.

 ## Use Case (TLDR)
 Users can choose to stake Definite tokens in exchange for money for a period of time.
 After reaching the maturity date, users will get back their money that they staked and an additional interest based off their saver point rank.
 These ranks can be progressed the more the user stakes their tokens with us which gives higher interest rates for returns the higher the rank as well as bonus saver points.
 These saver points can be used in exchange for rewards in our shop such as vouchers, cosmetics, avatar or even app UI decoration.
 Users can also create a joint account group with their friends where people can contribute their tokens towards a goal in mind.
 Inside the group, there is also a chat function as well as the latest token transactions to the group.